GSA/fpki-guides/_tools/04_fpki_trust_store_management.md

 <br>

 ## How Does This Work?
-The Trust Store Management Script (TSMS) will help you easily select and bundle CA certificates for all known PIV/CAC issuers.
-The script outputs the bundled certificates to a .p7b (Windows) or .mobileconfig Apple Configuration Profile (macOS) file.
-To exclude specific certificates from the output, you can [change the **INSTALL** settings](#run-the-script) in the **targets.json** configuration file.
+The Trust Store Management Script (TSMS) will help you to select and bundle CA certificates for all known PIV/CAC issuers.
+You can [exclude specific certificates from the output](#run-the-script).
+The script outputs the selected certificates to a .p7b (Windows) or .mobileconfig Apple Configuration Profile (macOS) file.

 The script package contains three artifacts: